 Message IDs

 Inbound iMessage context includes both short MessageSid values and full message GUIDs when available.
-Short IDs are scoped to the recent in-memory reply cache and are checked against the current chat before use.
+Short IDs are scoped to the recent SQLite-backed reply cache and are checked against the current chat before use.
 If a short ID has expired or belongs to another chat, retry with the full MessageSidFull.

 Capability detection